dnzc/theorem-guide/source/content/daniel/maths/[BOOK] Mobius-Maps/2-mobius.md

 - Derivation of defintion of a Möbius map, and the fact that Möbius maps are conformal maps that send clines to clines.
 - A practice Möbius maps problem.

 This is where I'll be ending our journey.
+(Sorry I didn't have time to go more in depth!)
 I hope you enjoy Mobius map questions as much as me now!
-If you liked this content, you might like to self-study the <DiscreetLink href="https://zb260.user.srcf.net/notes/IB/comana.pdf">Complex Analysis</DiscreetLink> Tripos course, which covers most of what I've told you (specifically, look for the section on conformal equivalence).
+If you liked this content, you might like to self-study the <DiscreetLink href="https://zb260.user.srcf.net/notes/IB/comana.pdf">Complex Analysis</DiscreetLink> Tripos course, which covers most of what I've told you (specifically, look for the section on conformal equivalences).